Parallel-in-Time/parallel-in-time.github.io/_posts/2015-12-17-pint-in-doe-exascale.md

 <!--more-->

-Even though the report {% cite DongarraEtAl2014 %} already appeared in 2014 and is strictly speaking no longer news, it is still exciting to see PINT being mentioned prominently as one of the promising avenues for the path to exascale computing.
+Even though [the report](http://science.energy.gov/%7E/media/ascr/pdf/research/am/docs/EMWGreport.pdf) already appeared in 2014 and is strictly speaking no longer news, it is still exciting to see PINT being mentioned prominently as one of the promising avenues for the path to exascale computing.